nehalbhanushali/java-interviews/Java Core/Java Basics.md

         inner class -- accessible from anywhere.
         nested class -- accessible from anywhere.
     * private
-        class -- only for inner classes.
+        class -- only inner classes can be private (accesible to outer class).
         method -- accessible only from the class where it is declared.
 Cannot be overridden
         variable -- accessible only from the class where it is declared
         inner class -- same